I Know There's Something Going On: Background

 Recording began in ABBA's Polar Music Studio, Stockholm, in February 1982.
 Frida recorded the album during the last year of ABBA in the 20th century.
 At the time of recording this song/album, Frida wanted to distance herself from "the typical ABBA pop sound".
 "I Know There's Something Going On" was written by Russ Ballard and produced by Genesis drummer and singer Phil Collins, who also played drums on the song.
 The backing vocals are sung by Lyngstad herself and Collins.
+A one-hour TV documentary about the making of the album and this song is included in Frida - The DVD.
+The whole recording process, from day one in the studio to the release party, was filmed by Swedish television broadcaster SVT.
+This documentary includes interviews with Lyngstad and Collins, Björn and Benny from ABBA, as well as all the musicians involved with the album.